 We had a great visit to Tunisia.
 It might be time to visit once again.
 Morocco has Marrakesh, Casablanca, Fez and don't forget the walled city of Rabat.

-The area has been volatile in the last few years, so always check to see if there is any unrest going on, and read government travel warnings.
+The area has been volatile in the last few years, so always check to see if there is any unrest going on, and read government travel warnings and advisories.

 Egypt just seems like it's....
 Well, Egypt!